About Orlando Latino®

 About María T. Padilla

-Named one of “Central Florida 100” by the Orlando Sentinel in 2016, María T. Padilla is an award-winning editor and reporter based in Orlando, Fla., for nearly 20 years.
+Named one of “Central Florida 100” by the Orlando Sentinel in 2016, María T. Padilla is an award-winning editor and reporter based in Orlando, Fla., for 20 years.
 In 2014, she was named one

 of the “25 Most Influential Hispanics” in Central Florida by the Hispanic Chamber of Commerce of Metro Orlando.

 She was editor for more than three years of La Prensa, where María earned the paper seven journalism awards.
 She also worked eight years with the Orlando Sentinel, during which time she launched the newspaper’s Spanish-language weekly edition El Sentinel.
-She also has worked in newspapers in Puerto Rico, Nevada and California.
+She has worked in newspapers in Puerto Rico, Nevada and California.